 IV Heparin is Different Than Subcutaneous Heparin

-So if the patient asks you if they can just do those little shots in their belly, you can tell them absolutely and unequivocally no (did you say that in a Professor Slughorn voice?
-10 points for Gryffindor if you did).
+So if the patient asks you if they can just do those little shots in their belly, you can tell them, “Absolutely and unequivocally no.”

 Setting the IV Heparin Rate

-When a patient is on IV heparin, it is started at a set rate based on their weight and how aggressive the medical team would like it to be (again, totally situational) and it is continuously administered through their IV.
+When a patient is on IV heparin, it is started at a set rate based on their weight and how aggressive the medical team would like it to be (again, completely situational) and it is continuously administered through their IV.
 Occasionally, these order sets contain a weight-based heparin bolus as well.
-Please double check your orders to make sure to administer the bolus if it is ordered when you’re initiating the drip.

 How to Monitor the Safe Levels of the Blood

 The way we monitor if the blood is at a safe level is with either a PTT or an Anti-Xa lab.
-Typically, these are drawn every 6 hours until it is stable (making dosage adjustments based on how high/low their lab is) for a few draws, then it’s drawn every 12 hours, then every day.
+Typically, these are drawn every 6 hours until it is stable (making dosage adjustments based on how high/low their lab is) for a few lab draws, then it’s drawn every 12 hours, then every day.

 Please note, this can vary from facility to facility.
 Always refer to your policy, procedure, and appropriate order set regarding heparin drip initiation and maintenance.